Adam Cooper (dancer): Freelance dancer and choreographer

 In 1998 Cooper worked with the Scottish Ballet to choreograph Just Scratching the Surface.
 He also performed the Hoffmann role in their production of Tales of Hoffmann.
 Since then he has gone on to choreograph for other ballet companies and for musical theatre.

 Cooper appeared as a dancer and choreographer at the Exeter Festival for 3 years, heading evenings of dance co-produced with Iain Webb.
 In 2002 Cooper and Sarah Wildor presented a tribute to Sir Kenneth MacMillan at Exeter and in Japan.
 The Adam Cooper Company represented the UK at the Washington International Ballet Festival in 2003 performing a revival of Sir Kenneth MacMillan's Sea of Troubles.

 Cooper has frequently danced as a guest artist with the Royal Ballet since leaving the company, performing lead roles in Romeo and Juliet, Ondine and Onegin. and others.
-In 2002 he created the role of Badger in William Tuckett's Wind in the Willows.
+In 2002 he created the role of Badger in William Tuckett's The Wind in the Willows.
 In 2004 created the title role in Tuckett's The Soldier's Tale, which he reprised in 2005 and later performed in Japan in 2009 and 2015.

 In 2005 he realized a long-held vision with his own production of Les Liaisons dangereuses, a mixture of theater and dance.
 Co-directed and designed by Lez Brotherston, the production was choreographed by Cooper and he also played the lead role of Viscomte de Valmont.
 The piece premiered in Japan early in the year before a summer season at Sadler's Wells, with a cast which included Simon Cooper and Sarah Wildor.

 In 2009 Cooper joined Russell Maliphant to dance in Maliphant's 2:4:10 contemporary dance program- an evening of works celebrating Maliphant's 10 years as a choreographer.